Causal Bandits for Linear Structural Equation Models: Simulations

-Figure \ref{fig:hierarchical_vary_known} shows that the effect of $L$ with a fixed value of $d$ on hierarchical graph’s cumulative regret is more significant when the distributions $\{\P_{a}(\Pa(N)):a\in\mcA\}$ are unknown.
-This can be explained by the fact that there is no compounded estimation error through $L$-length paths when the knowledge of the distributions are given.
-For the enhanced parallel graph structures, we observe in Figure \ref{fig:enhanced_parallel_vary_known} that the cumulative regret grows slower with graph size $N$ when the distributions are known.
-Even though the regret of \algonameTS{-Gaussian} still grows moderately, these empirical results illustrate the relative difficulty of our problem setting, i.e., lacking the interventional distributions.
+Figure~\ref{fig:hierarchical_vary_d_compare_known_dist} shows that the effect of $L$ with a fixed value of $d$ on the hierarchical graph’s cumulative regret is more significant when the distributions $\{\P_{a}(\Pa(N)):a\in\mcA\}$ are unknown.
+This observation can be explained by the fact that there is no compounded estimation error through $L$-length paths when the knowledge of the distributions is given, and the problem essentially reduces to a linear bandit.
+These empirical results illustrate the relative difficulty of our problem setting, i.e., lacking the knowledge of interventional distributions.